greentogo/greentogo/README.md

 1. Run `make check` to make sure you have all the required programs installed.
 1. Run `make requirements`.
 If that worked, you should be ready for the next part!
 1. Run `make greentogo/greentogo/.env`.
 This will create a file to hold the database URL and API keys that you will need.
 (See "Environment Setup" below.)
+1. To get the Postgres server started, run `pg_ctl -D /usr/local/var/postgres start`.
+1. Next, you need to initialize the greentogo database.
+First, run `createdb greentogo`, which will create the database and link it with Postgres.
+Next, in order to do an sql dump into that database, find the g2g database file (likely sent to you by an administrator) and run `psql -d greentogo -U <username> -f <filename>.sql`.
+(If you don't know your username for Postgres, run `psql -l` to find out).
+1. Make sure that the `node-sass` command is installed on by running `npm i -g node-sass`.
 1. Run `./greentogo/manage.py migrate`.
+1. Run `./greentogo/manage.py runserver` and navigate to the address provided.

 ## Environment setup